home-assistant/Iconic/README.md

 Web developers have been using icon fonts for quite some time now.
 It's really, really great!

 There are many advantages of using icon fonts on iOS:
+- Resolution independent: scale and tint without quality loss.
+- Automatically scaled for different screen densities.
 - Work with (way) less image files.
-- Scale and tint easily, without loosing any quality.
-- Automatically scaled for different display densities.
+- Improve visual consistency.
+- Platform agnostic.
 - Add better UI accessibility.
-- Improve visual consistency
-- Fully backwards compatible.
-- Reusable in other platforms.
 - Simple to work with.
-- Platform agnostic.

 #### Think about the power of rendering vector icons, natively!